dvdsmpsn/dvdsmpsn.github.io/_posts/2017-12-04-serving-watson-iot-cognitive-service-ibm-connections-cloud-alexa.md

 - A demo connecting an Amazon Echo/Alexa to IBM Connections to read activities and information from IBM Connections
 - A demo using a microphone & IoT device to talk to Watson speech to text which in turn posts updates to the IBM Connections activity stream using NodeRed

-The slides are shared below, as are 2 of the demos
+The slides are shared below, as are 2 of the demos.

 ## Slides